Regenerative food for you

 We have a beautiful and eclectic mix of chickens.
 They follow the sheep round the pasture, and get much of their food by foraging.
 We sell completely free range eggs from the farm.
 We also raise some meat for our own freezer.
 We often have Point of Lay hens available for sale that are well bred and make great outdoor free range birds.

 We have a few Jersey and Jersey/Welsh Black cattle which are forming our milking herd and we also have some Shetlands.
 We currently milk them for the family.
-We also have three lovely Shetland cows, they are brilliant for conservation grazing and we use them to graze the woods and campsite in winter where they seem very happy even in the worst of weather.
+We also have lovely herd Shetland cows, they are brilliant for conservation grazing and we use them to graze the woods and campsite in winter where they seem very happy even in the worst of weather.
 The cattle provide beef, milk and manure.

 About 97% of the UK's traditional wildflower hay meadows have been lost since WW1 and with those we lose a great biodiversity of not only plants but also insects and possibly mammals.